IP-CAM/DTCO-Bitcoin-Payment-Module-for-Opencart-v.1.5.6.x/README.md

 Upload all file under 'upload' directory to the root folder of your OpenCart installation.

 #### - How to use -
-1. Make sure to apply API key from DTCO.
+1. Be sure to apply API key from DTCO.

 2. Enable the DTCO Payment in your 'Payment Extension' of OpenCart.

 3. Put the API key in the setting.

 ####
-If there is any questions about API key or DTCO Payment API, Please contact with <a href="http://dtco.co/">DTCO</a>.
+If there are any questions about API key or DTCO Payment API, Please contact with <a href="http://dtco.co/">DTCO</a>.

-If there is any questions about this module,
+If there are any questions about this module,
 Please raise issue here.

 Thank you.